wynlim/wynlim.github.io/_posts/2018-06-03-on-learning-how-to-think.md

 I look at myself in the mirror.
 I see ugliness.
 I think of myself in my mind, I become impatient with my flaws.
 I don’t think I can do a lot of things, because I have become accustomed to what I believe I can do.
 I don’t trust myself to handle difficult situations, because I believe I can’t.

-The capacity to think divergently makes a critics difference here.
+The capacity to think divergently makes a critical difference here.
 Many times it is just the ability to write a different storyline for ourselves.
 I was a designer but now I want to do something else.
 I am not sure what is that something else, but what is wrong with not knowing?
 What makes us try to define ourselves so narrowly?
 When I look into my perceived beliefs deeply, all I see were societal constructs.
 Why do we need to have careers?
 Why do we have to explain ourselves?
 Why do we have to try so hard to be validated?
 Can I co-exist with my sadness instead of trying to get rid of it?
 Is happiness really important?
 Must life be precious to everybody?
 Why is existence important?
 If the point of life lies in the meaning, what is the point of meaning?